AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/content-fragments.md

   * No caching on author
   * Caching on publish - max-age of 10 minutes (cannot be changed by client)

+## Dynamic Media asset delivery by URL in GraphQL queries{#dynamic-media-asset-delivery-by-url}

+GraphQL for AEM Content Fragments allows you to request a URL to an AEM Dynamic Media asset.

 ## GraphQL for AEM - Summary of Extensions {#graphql-extensions}

 The basic operation of queries with GraphQL for AEM adhere to the standard GraphQL specification.
 For GraphQL queries with AEM there are a few extensions: